UCSD-ECE16/ece16-wi2020-anwarhsu/doc/lab 5 report.md

 > A. Trial = 01

 ### Challenge 4: Data for ML
+We are trying to get a large data set from a directory and implement a filter for our GMM model to analyze in the next challenge

 > Q. According to the lecture, what is the recommended split between training and testing on a small dataset?